What Elizabeth Taylor's Grandchildren Look Like Today

 Caleb and Andrew Wilding, Elizabeth Taylor's grandsons, have mostly stayed out of the spotlight

-Elizabeth Taylor's second son, Christopher Wilding, is the father of Taylor's first grandsons, Caleb Wilding (above left) and Andrew Wilding (above right), with his former wife, Aileen Getty (above, second from left).
-Getty, the granddaughter of oil tycoon J. Paul Getty, struggled with drug use in the 1980s but found a pillar of support in her mother-in-law when Getty revealed her HIV diagnosis in 1985.
 "My own family was not very supportive at that time, but Mom [Taylor] was incredible," Getty told The Advocate, adding, "There are not many people like Elizabeth Taylor who are out on the streets working for the silent masses.
 Her love is unconditional ...
-Her tough love works wonders. ...
+Her tough love works wonders ...
 Her instinct to love has given me the power and will to live.
 I love her ... my Mom ... my angel."

 Christopher and Aileen adopted Caleb in 1983, and Andrew was born a year later.
 Aileen lost custody of her children for a time but regained visitation after rehab and a year of being drug-free.
 Caleb and Andrew have kept lower profiles in adulthood.
-Caleb is known to be a big fan of motorcycles, like his cousin Tarquin Wilding, while Andrew has worked as a filmmaker and cinematographer.
+Caleb is known to be a big fan of motorcycles, like his cousin, Tarquin Wilding, while Andrew has worked as a filmmaker and cinematographer.

 Elizabeth Taylor's grandson, Tarquin Wilding, has another famous grandparent

-Tarquin Wilding, half-brother of Naomi deLuce Wilding and Laela Wilding and the third child of Elizabeth Taylor's son, Michael Wilding Jr., is grateful for his family: "I often think about how lucky I am to have been born into a group of such wacky, caring, sensitive people," he told Town & Country in 2017.
+Tarquin Wilding, half-brother of Naomi deLuce Wilding and Laela Wilding, and the third child of Elizabeth Taylor's son, Michael Wilding Jr., is grateful for his family.
+"I often think about how lucky I am to have been born into a group of such wacky, caring, sensitive people," he told Town & Country in 2017.
 Fame is in his family on both sides: The father of his mom, Brooke Palance, is the Academy Award-winning "City Slickers" actor Jack Palance.

 A filmmaker and motorcycle enthusiast, Tarquin has also dabbled in acting, appearing most notably in a 2015 episode of Showtime's "Shameless."
-His grandmother, though, inspires his continued work as an ambassador for the Elizabeth Taylor AIDS Foundation: "My grandmother was a total badass!
+His grandmother, though, inspires his continued work as an ambassador for the Elizabeth Taylor AIDS Foundation: "My grandmother was a total bad***!
 I can't help but be inspired by her unbreakable courage and boundless generosity.
 I want to continue her legacy, and be a part of the fight towards securing a better future for those living with HIV/ AIDS, and to one day see an AIDS-free generation!"

 Grandson Lowell Wilding is working on the Elizabeth Taylor Archive